6 Estate Planning Mistakes to Fix Now

 2. Not thinking through the Guardian for your minors.

-Besides the obvious requirements of loving your child and being someone you want to raise them, the potential Guardian should have the necessary financial means, a stable life, and a relatively high probability they will be around to raise your child.
-The first thought for many is to name a parent, but this may not be the best idea.
+Besides the obvious requirements of loving your child and being someone you want to raise them, the potential Guardian should have the necessary financial means, a stable life, and a relatively high probability that they will be around to raise your child.
+Nominate a Primary and Contingent Guardian in the event your first choice is not up to the task due to personal or health reasons.

 3. Not explaining your plan to those involved.

 Notify the people named in your estate planning documents of their roles.
 Provide them with a copy of your documents if you feel that is appropriate.
-Have the discussion now so they can ask questions and make sure they are comfortable with what may be asked of them.
-Not everyone is flattered by being named a Successor Trustee, for example.
-Sometimes it can be seen as a burden and something they are not up for.
-It is best to be clear on that now so you can make alternate arrangements.
+Have the discussion now so they can ask questions and confirm they are comfortable with what may be asked of them.
+While some will be flattered to be named a Successor Trustee, others may see it as a burden.
+It is best to be clear on that now so you can make alternate arrangements if necessary.

 4. Not titling assets in the name of your Trust.